Welcome

 All other nationalities require a visa prior to travel to Germany.

-The aim of an au pair stay is to improve German language skills and to broaden horizons and general knowledge through experience.
+The aim of an au pair stay is to improve German language skills and to broaden your horizons and general knowledge through experience.
 To work as an au pair in Germany you must be at least 18 years old and not older than 26 years at the time of the application.
-For your stay, a minimum duration of 6 months is required.
+You must stay for a minimum of 6 months.
 The maximum stay is 12 months.
-An au pair stay is only possible once, even with a different family.
+You may not have more than one au pair stay, even with a different family.

 Please read the Government factsheet “Information for au pairs and host families” carefully and acknowledge that you have read the information using the form provided here.